kid-cavaquinho/kid-cavaquinho.github.io/_posts/2018-09-21-aspnetcore-configuration-mechanism.md

 _configuration.GetSection("MySettings").Bind(mySettings);
 {% endhighlight %}

-Quite often used is the <a href="https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/options" target="_blank">```Options```</a> pattern.
+Quite often used is the [```Options```](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/options) pattern.
 This leverages strongly typed objects to represent a group of related settings described in the used sources.

 The ```Startup``` class contains a ```ConfigureServices``` method where you should register your desired configuration.
 This is provided through the method ```services.Configure<T>```.